 Sure enough, our seller kept his word because that engine wouldn’t turn over without a spray of starter fluid and those brakes were non-existent.
 This was okay though because it meant the start to our Cortez story, which was precisely what we wanted.

 Equipped with a small toolbag of spanners (yep, thank the British for how I learned mechanics), files, screwdrivers, sockets, and a hammer — We set to work immediately on mechanical work, welcoming dirt and grime and blinking away cuts and scrapes across our knuckles.
 We focused on our problem areas first — the starter motor and brakes.
-However, those issues lead to more issues, which was when we discovered our Cortez needed more help in the form of replacing the alternator, battery, clutch cylinders, bushings, fuel pump, exterior lights, wipers, fuel filler neck, and mudflaps.
-Other parts had to be crafted and installed, such as the intake and tachometer; still more had to be rebuilt or restored, such as the carburetor and fuel tank; and othershad to be added anew, such as the wiper fluid nozzle and bottle. *Whew*
+However, those issues lead to more issues, which was when we discovered our Cortez needed more help in the form of replacing the spark plugs, alternator, shocks, battery, belts, clutch cylinders, bushings, fuel pump, exterior lights, wipers, fuel filler neck, and mudflaps.
+Other parts had to be crafted and installed, such as the intake and tachometer; still more had to be rebuilt or restored, such as the carburetor, oil pan, fuel tank; others had to be added anew, such as the wiper fluid nozzle and bottle; and still more called for fluid changes, such as the transmission, engine, and coolant. *Whew*

 We aim to have our Cortez become mechanically sound in the summer of 2021 — which is two years after first greeting with our steel monster.
 Since the time we began to now, we could probably open our own shop of power tools and their batteries; our spanners have proven their mission was mass reproduction; and our toolbag has grown to become the largest size available.
 Where there’s a will, there’s a way so maybe one day we will be able to slap a state inspection sticker inside our beast’s windshield.